franciscozambujo/react-app-toolworkshop/README.md

   - Use the Vite framework to develop skills so I can better using React, TypeScript, Node.Js and libraries;
   * Use Github with Gitbash to keep all the information I need stored and organized;
-  + Organize myself and the project while making it better and bigger;
+  + Organize myself and the project while making it better and bigger.